IndexCoop/IIPS/IIPS/iip-add-treasury-committee.md

   * Does it add more DPI holders?
   * Does it promote the DPI/Index in a positive way?

-Maintaining Integrity & Follow Up Funding
+### Maintaining Integrity & Follow Up Funding

 After it’s funds have been expended, the Treasury Committee will apply for a new treasury grant from the community.
-If the Treasury Committee does do a good job, the community can grant the request for funding.
+If the Treasury Committee does a good job, the community can grant the request for funding.
 Alternatively, if the Treasury Committee does not do a good job, then the Index community can choose to deny the treasury grant request.
 The community can always propose alternative mechanisms for funding contributions.

 ### Rewards Flow